 To determine if the PRODH proteins from the Gram-positive bacteria have similar residues, the amino acid sequences of the D. radiodurans (Q9RW55) and T. thermophilus (Q72IB8) proteins were retrieved from the UniProtKB database and aligned with the 20 monofunctional Gram-positive PRODH sequences listed in Table 1.
 There was about 38/312 = 12.2% overall sequence identity for the 22 sequences, most of which occurred in the carboxyl-terminal portion of the proteins.
-The sequences from D. radiodurans and T. thermophilus were closely linked to one another in the phylogenetic tree created by the Clustal Omega program.
+The sequences from D. radiodurans and T. thermophilus were closely linked to one another in the phylogenetic tree created by the Cluster Omega program.
 These sequences were more closely related to those from the Streptomyces and Mycobacterium species than to those from the Bacillus and Staphylococcus species.

 The following common sequences were observed in all 22 proteins.
-They are shown with the D. radiodurans amino acid sequence numbers and the key residues shown in Fig. 2 are highlighted in bold.
+They are shown with the D. radiodurans amino acid sequence numbers, and the key residues shown in Fig. 2 are highlighted in bold.
 X indicates a conservative substitution or a poor match:

 X59 D60 X61 X62 G63 E64